California Red-legged frog (Rana aurora draytonii)

 Threats

-The Red-legged frog has been listed as a threatened species by the U.S. Fish and Wildlife Service since 1996 and is the largest native frog in the western U.S. It is also the species made famous by Mark Twain in The Celebrated Frog of Calaveras County.
-Red-legged frogs have been eliminated from more than 70 percent of their historic habitat and are thought to be almost completely extirpated from the Sierra Nevada (99% loss of historic range).
-Habitat loss is a major cause for the elimination of this species from the Sierra Nevada and has come about due to development pressures, dams and diversion, road construction, livestock grazing, timber harvesting, and mining.
-Other causes for their extirpation are the prevalence of pesticide and herbicide in their core habitat and the introduction of non-native bull frogs which prey on the species.
+The Red-legged frog has been listed as a threatened species by the U.S. Fish and Wildlife Service since 1996 and is the largest native frog in the western U.S. Red-legged frogs have been eliminated from more than 70 percent of their historic habitat and although their distribution in the Sierra Nevada appears to have not changed significantly from historical records, their populations are small and habitat continues to be eliminated or degraded.
+Habitat loss is a major cause for the loss of this species from the Sierra Nevada and has come about due to human population and development pressures, dams and diversion, road construction, livestock grazing, timber harvesting, and mining.
+Other causes that have contributed to population extirpation are the prevalence of pesticides and herbicides in their core habitat and the introduction of non-native bull frogs which prey on the species.
 This frog was a sought-after gourmet menu item for San Francisco restaurants last century, and over-hunting by early European settlers also contributed to the species decline.

 Habitat

 The habitat of Red-legged frogs, labeled as riparian-upland, is identified as habitat within a distance of 200 feet from the edge of the aquatic, riparian, or wetland habitat.
 This habitat includes structure that provides shade, moisture and cooler temperatures and can include boulders, rocks, woody debris, downed logs, or man made objects.
 They require these riparian and upland areas for their dense vegetation and open areas for cover, hibernation areas, food sources, and reproduction and spawning grounds.
 Recent research on California red-legged frog movement suggests that these frogs are primarily aquatic, especially during the breeding season, and typically remain at or very close to the breeding pond.
-It is estimated that upwards of 75% of the species historic habitat has been lost, removed, or significantly degraded.
+It has been estimated that upwards of 75% of the species historic habitat has been lost, removed, or significantly degraded; however recent research (Barry and Fellers 2013) suggests that the extent of populations in the Sierra Nevada has not changed much, if any, from historical distribution.
+It is possible that this species was always uncommon or rare in the Sierra Nevada, because of its unique habitat requirements; and although much habitat has been lost due to human-related activities, additional habitat has also been created from 19th century mining talings ponds, in-stream impoundments, and pre-1940 lumber mill ponds (ibid).
+SInce the CRLF was listed in 1996, ten hitherto unknown populations of the frog have been located in the Sierra Nevada, and authors Barry and Fellers believe that more sites remain to be located.

 Conservation